-Eeeeeh, Canadians eat nothing but Kraft Dinner (which is Canadian for "macaroni and cheese"), Tim Hortons, donuts, poutinenote French fries with cheese curds, and enough gravy to partially melt the cheese, and Canadian... er... back bacon, eh?
+Eeeeeh, Canadians eat nothing but Kraft Dinnereven if they didn't HAVE to eat Kraft Dinner (which is Canadian for "macaroni and cheese"), Tim Hortons, donuts, poutinenote French fries with cheese curds, and enough gravy to partially melt the cheese, and Canadian... er... back bacon, eh?
 Anglophone Canadians all speak with a stereotyped West/Central Canadian English accent, putting "eh" at the end of questions or affirmations, and prominently raising the "ou" in aboot every word containing it, eh?

 Our army consists of a guy with a BB gun mounted on a moose, our air force a paper airplanenote And the Avro Arrow, and our navy a guy in a canoe with a slingshot, eh?

 All policemen are Mounties, and they wear their red serge dress tunics and broad-brimmed Montana Peak hats constantly while on regular duty, eh?

 Canadian technology is always behind American tech, eh?note Except of course, Canadarm, ATI, Alexander Graham Bell...
 In fact, if it wasn't for the Americans we'd have no culture at all, eh?

 Feel free to whack me over the head with a hockey stick, eh?
 And doon't feel soarry aboot it, eh!
 I'll just apologize to you for possibly damaging your hockey stick, because that's the Canadian way, eh?